RevenueCat/docs/docs/welcome/projects/account-management.md

 - Create new Paywalls
 - Edit existing Paywalls (Using existing Paywalls will remain)

+### Where to find invoices?

+An invoice will be emailed to the owner of a project at the end of the current billing period.
+If you want to have the invoices emailed to additional email addresses, you can reach out to [Developer Support](https://app.revenuecat.com/settings/support) in order to have them added to your profile for future invoices.
+You can also view a history of invoices on the [Invoices page](https://app.revenuecat.com/settings/billing/invoices) under the billing category of the project owner's account settings.
+The history will only list invoices with non-zero billed amounts, so you may see gaps between billing periods if you do not meet the $2.5k limit in every billing period.

 ### Tax & VAT details

 Please reach out to [RevenueCat Support](https://app.revenuecat.com/settings/support) if you need Tax IDs or VAT information added to your invoices.